fxamacker/cbor/README.md

 * This package doesn't support CBOR tag encoding.
 * Decoder ignores CBOR tag and decodes tagged data following the tag.
+* Signed integer values incompatible with Go's int64 are not supported.
+* RFC 7049 test vectors with signed integer values incompatible with Go's int64 are skipped.
+For example, the signed integer result -18446744073709551616 is incompatible with Go's int64 data type (cannot be assigned without overflow).

 ## License